JacobBumgarner/VesselVio/Build.md

 ## MacOS Build Instructions
 First you'll need to install python 3.8.8.
-This can be [messy](https://xkcd.com/1987/) if you've got python installed elsewhere or if you don't have an environment manager.
+This can be <a href="https://xkcd.com/1987/" target="_blank">messy</a> if you've got python installed elsewhere or if you don't have an environment manager.

 We typically use an environment manager: pyenv.
 We build it using Homebrew.
 If you've already got a python environment setup, skip to step 3.